gaultier/blog/detect_data_races_with_dtrace.md

      }
 ```

-The code is very similar in its structure to the mutex version, but this now allows for N concurrent reader or one concurrent writer.
+The code is very similar in its structure to the mutex version, but this now allows for N concurrent readers or one concurrent writer.
 It means that we now can have multiple concurrent threads reading the same address in memory.

 To take full advantage of this, we spawn another thread that also reads the length in a loop: